-- Assessing whether the ECL model adequately addresses the requirements of the IFRS 9; - Assessing, on a sample basis, the individual exposures to determine if they are classified into appropriate default stages and aging categories for the purpose of determining the loss allowance for ECL; - Assessing the reasonableness of the assumptions driving Probabilities of Default (PD), Loss Given Default (LGD) and Exposure at Default (EAD); and - Assessing the adequacy of management overlays to the modelled loss allowance for ECL by recalculating the coverage provided by the loss allowance (including overlays) to the loan book, taking into account recent history, performance and de-risking of the relevant portfolios.
+- Assessing whether the ECL model adequately addresses the requirements of IFRS 9; - Assessing, based on sample testing, whether individual exposures are classified into appropriate default stages and aging categories for the purpose of determining the loss allowance for ECL; - Assessing the reasonableness of the assumptions driving Probabilities of Default (PD), Loss Given Default (LGD) and Exposure at Default (EAD); and - Assessing the adequacy of management overlays to the modelled loss allowance for ECL by recalculating the coverage provided by the loss allowance (including overlays) to the loan book, taking into account recent history, performance and de-risking of the relevant portfolios.

-We also assessed the appropriateness of the disclosures in Note 3(b) and Note 16 to the consolidated financial statements.
+We also evaluated the adequacy of the disclosures in Note 3(b) to the financial statements.